Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Experiments

 \ourparagraph{PAC-Bayes.} For the PAC-Bayes experiments, we train stochastic neural networks with the implementation of \citet{perez2021tighter}.
 We start by pretraining a deterministic neural network, either a CNN on 20\% of the training set for MNIST or a ResNet18 on 60\% or 70\% on the training set of CIFAR10.
 We then add Gaussian distributions over the weights of the neural network, with the mean and the standard deviation of the distributions as trainable parameters.
 To compute the bound of \cref{thm:pbb}, we approximate the expectation via Monte Carlo sampling.
 The full statement of the disagreement loss with the Monte Carlo sampling is presented in \cref{thm:pbb_disag}.

-In \cref{tab:pbb_risk}, we report the bound on the zero-one loss for the stochastic neural network on MNIST and CIFAR10.
+In \cref{tab:pbb_risk}, we report the bound on the zero-one loss for the stochastic neural networks on MNIST and CIFAR10.
 The results on the cross-entropy loss are reported in \cref{tab:pbb_loss}.
-As the model were pretrained, they achieve small test errors even with a small $\KL$ divergence, similarly to the model compression bound.
+As the models were pretrained, they achieve small test errors even with a small $\KL$ divergence, similarly to the model compression bound.
 In contrast with the previous approaches, the disagreement bounds are actually larger than the compressed model bounds.
 The approximation via the Monte Carlo sampling and the variance in the stochastic predictor leads to a larger disagreement between the model and its surrogate.
-However, this approach provides tight generalization bounds and achieves the second best disagreement bound on CIFAR10.
+However, this approach provides tight generalization bounds and achieves the second-best disagreement bound on CIFAR10.

-\subsection{Minimizing the disagreement}
+\subsection{Minimizing the Disagreement}

 For the second use case of our disagreement bounds, we provide model distillation experiments on Amazon polarity dataset \citep{zhang2015character}.
 Our target models are a DistilBERT \citep{sanh2019distilbert} and a GPT2 \citep{radford2019language}.
 Using the target models, we create pseudo-labels for the unlabeled disagreement set and train the surrogate models on both the labeled set $S$ and the unlabeled set $U$.
 We freeze the pretrained weights of the model (from the Transformers library \citep{wolf2020huggingface}) and add SubLoRA weights \citep{lotfi2023non} on the top half of the model.
 As the model is trained on both datasets, the bound holds simultaneously for all possible models, following \cref{eq:conjecture_3}.
 We use the Huber loss (see \cref{def:huber_loss}) with $\delta_{\textrm{H}}=0.2$ to compute \cref{thm:softmaxloss}, which means that we can train the model with vanilla softmax.